pfraces/dotfiles/doc/vim.md

 }
 ```

-Then use `udm` from the same directory
+Use `udm` from the same directory to download the plugins

 ## Basic configuration